tldr-pages/tldr/pages/osx/pmset.md

 # pmset

 > Configure macOS power management settings, as one might do in System Preferences > Energy Saver.
-> Some of these commands must be run as root, i.e. starting with `sudo`.
+> Commands that modify settings must begin with `sudo`.

 - Display the current power management settings: